igor-krechetov/hsmcpp/README.md

   - glib (optional, for dispatcher)
   - glibmm (optional, for dispatcher)
   - Qt (optional, for dispatcher)
+- For build:
+  - cmake 3.14+
+  - Visual Studio 2015+ (for Windows build)
 - For code generator:
   - Python 3
 - For hsmdebugger: